ibm-cloud-docs/CDN/cdn-example-code.md

 Before you begin, you must download and install the Soap Client from [https://github.com/softlayer/softlayer-api-php-client](https://github.com/softlayer/softlayer-api-php-client){:external}.

-  * You must get access to the SoapClient via `vendor/autoload`.
+  * You must get access to the SoapClient through `vendor/autoload`.
 The path is relative to where the script is run from and might need to be modified.

       ```php
       require_once __DIR__.'/vendor/autoload.php';